Not Accepting Guests

 I can crochet the traditional Colombian bags the way the indigenous Arhuaco tribe does it and am happy to bond over needle work.
 I am also very good at creating chaos in my room within a possibly record-breaking amount of time after cleaning it.

-I would love to practice my new Spanish or my very rusty Italian (when I say rusty I mean squeaky, bumpy and ridiculous).
+I would love to practice my new Spanish.
 And if you play the guitar, maybe you want to show me some tricks?

 None of that is your business?
 Never mind.
 People always learn from each other when they meet.